fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@mrempy/how-i-found-a-critical-p1-bug-in-5-minutes-using-a-cellphone-bug-bounty-303ebec3edd6">-How I found a critical P1 bug in 5 minutes using a cellphone — Bug Bounty</a>

+<a href="https://haiderm.com/how-i-was-able-to-delete-13k-microsoft-translator-projects/">-How I was able to delete 13k+ Microsoft Translator projects</a>

 <a href="https://hackerone-hackers.affinity.co/">-Leaked H1's Employees Email addresses,meeting info on private bug bounty program</a>

 <a href="https://www.ryanpickren.com/safari-uxss">-Hacking the Apple Webcam (again)</a>